Steventyler5/Learning-SQL--Through-Doing/README.md

 ORDER BY Customer
 ```

 **8. How many Invoices were there in 2009 and 2011?
-What are the respective total sales for each of those years?(include both the answers and the queries used to find the answers)**
+What are the respective total sales for each of those years?(include both the answers and the queries used to find the answers)**<br>
 Number of Invoices in 2009: 83
 ```SQL
 SELECT COUNT